-Director Sarah Kelly tells Juliet Dennis about the agency’s key achievements and how staff have coped during the Covid-19 crisis
+Director Sarah Kelley tells Juliet Dennis about the agency’s key achievements and how staff have coped during the Covid-19 crisis

 Q. How was Thornton’s Travel founded?